South Sudan: Returned refugees face a bleak future – DW – 07/10/2023

 "I can't find the words to describe the journey home.
 Many people were shot dead.
 Some starved to death.
 Many were trapped in shelters without food.
 It was hard," she said.

-21-year-old Samuel Riek Taran left South Sudan in search of safety.
+Samuel Riek Taran, 21, left South Sudan in search of safety.
 He told DW that he and other refugees were mistreated in Sudan: "They often raped our women and took away those with lighter skin."

 When war broke out in Sudan, Taran met up with a few others to head home.